-- (1) Academic advisement, with special emphasis on general education, throughout the year - (2) A General Education Booklet which provides an introduction to the requirements, discusses the goals and offers some carefully planned "packages" of general education courses - (3) A special listing, in the Schedule of Classes, of those courses which the faculty have identified as particularly appropriate for meeting the general education requirement.
+- (1) Academic advisement, with special emphasis on general education, throughout the year. - (2) A special listing, in the Schedule of Classes, of those courses which the faculty have identified as particularly appropriate for meeting the general education requirement in each category.